An Introduction To Healthy Keto

 traditional sugar sweeteners such as honey, sugar, maple syrup, and others.

-A healthy ketogenic diet or Standard Ketogenic Diet [SKD] is based on the concept where clean whole foods become the baseline of nutrition.
+A healthy ketogenic diet or Standard Ketogenic Diet [SKD], is based on the concept where clean whole foods become the baseline of nutrition.
 It is accompanied by high vegetable consumption to support proper fiber intake.
 It's the quality of nutrients that matters the most.
-The dirty or lazy ketogenic diet, on the other hand, puts convenience first and includes such foods as fast food burgers, processed meats and snacks, and little to no vegetables.
-Even though they both comply with the carb vs protein vs fat ratio, healthy keto focuses on nutrient density.
+On the other hand, the dirty or lazy ketogenic diet prioritizes convenience, featuring items like fast food burgers, processed meats and snacks, and minimal to no vegetables.
+Even though they both comply with the carb vs. protein vs. fat ratio, healthy keto focuses on nutrient density.
 Dirty keto is easy to follow and convenient on the go but it can lead to nutrient deficiencies.

 Who is the Healthy Keto diet suitable for?

 Healthy keto has many followers and advocates.
-Nonetheless, as with everything else regarding health, it is not 'one size fits all.
+However, just like any other aspect of health, there is no universally applicable solution.
 The ketogenic diet is considered safe and can bring great health benefits[5][6] but those who have underlying conditions should always consult a physician or a dietician.
 Additionally, many people choose to combine SKD with intermittent fasting for even better health outcomes.
 Such a combination can be perceived as a stress factor by our body and therefore is not a suitable option for everyone.

 What are the associated benefits?